sanscript-tech/hacking-tools-scripts/CONTRIBUTING.md

 - Before opening a new issue, please check if it is already created or not.
 - Issues labelled with **AOS2020** are only eligible.
 - Pull requests will be merged after being reviewed by a mentor.
-- Please **specify your full name** on your GitHub profile for review.
 - Create a pull request from **a branch** not from Master.
 - You will be **scored** based on the level of issues you have solved.
 - It might take a day to review your pull request.
 Please have patience and be nice.